zozzlethena/docs/pages/index.md

 [Votium](https://votium.app) and [Llama
 Airforce Union](https://llama.airforce/#/union/member).

+This includes `ve(3,3)` mechanics and NFT governance locking, protocol fees and external voting rewards (popularized as _bribes_) for liquidity provider incentives, and finally, a passive staking service (popularized as _Convex_ layer) for a more liquid way to maximize holder returns.

 Where possible, we did use available open-sourced work, for which we are grateful and lucky to be _standing on the shoulders of such giants_.